 When the GNSS environment deviates significantly from the normal mode of operation as compared to scenarios where the PL has been validated, a validity flag is set to false to indicate these conditions.
 These conditions tend to be binary in nature, such as jamming has been detected, or the minimum number of satellites is being observed.
 UBX-NAV-PL reports a PL validity flag (see UBX-NAV-PL.plPosValid), which indicates whether the PL is usable.
-This mechanism is not depicted in Figure 10.
+This mechanism is not depicted in Figure 12.

-The protection level validity is not to be confused with misleading information and is independent of misleading information.
+- The protection level performance depends on many external and internal factors.
+Some external factors such as the harsh GNSS environment, correction data, etc. may lead to degraded PL performance. - The protection level validity is not to be confused with misleading information and is independent of misleading information.

-PL validity values Description UBX-NAV-PL.plPosValid = 1 PL values are valid and can be used UBX-NAV-PL.plPosValid = 0 PL values are invalid and shall not be used
+PL validity values Description UBX-NAV-PL.plPosValid = 1 PL values are valid and can be used UBX-NAV-PL.plPosValid = 0 PL values are invalid and shall not be used Table 19: Position PL validity